top of page

 The Future of Liberalism

-While politicians like Javier Milei and Justin Trudeau may seem to have nothing in common, both claim to pursue a liberal society.
-Even though neither perfectly follows the dictionary definition of liberalism, liberalism unites them and other freedom fighters — from American President Joe Biden to Taiwanese President Lai Ching-te.
+While politicians like Argentina’s Javier Milei and Canada’s Justin Trudeau may seem to have nothing in common, both claim to pursue a liberal society.
+Even though neither perfectly follows the dictionary definition of liberalism, liberalism unites them and others, from American Presidents Ronald Reagan and Bill Clinton to Taiwanese President Lai Ching-te.

 Still, clarifying liberalism's outer limits is essential to achieving its goals.
 Without a clear understanding of liberalism, politicians from both sides will continue to misappropriate the term to justify limiting freedom and degrading democracy.

-Those who support liberalism must maintain the integrity of the liberal definition by holding accountable those who misappropriate the term.
 Understanding liberalism alone is insufficient to accomplish this daunting task, however.
-Various related terms, from freedom to fascism, must also be clearly defined and understood to safeguard freedom and peace.
+Various related terms, from freedom to fascism, must also be clearly defined and understood to safeguard the liberal values of freedom and peace.

 bottom of page